 If you want your website to be eligible for a rich snippet, you need to implement structured data.

-Google is continuously working on improving their search results and rich results is one of the features they started invest heavily.
+Google is continuously working on improving its search results and rich results are one of the features they started to invest heavily in.